 - Some kind of reflective writing (for example a journal kept throughout the internship)

 How do I register for the course?
-Like other courses, registration for HRD-329 is done through the TTRS.
+Like other courses, registration for HRD-329 is done through NEIUport.
 What’s different about this course is that registration requires prior authorization.
 To be authorized for the course you must:

 - Submit a proposal and have it approved.